MicrosoftEdge/JsDbg/docs/README.md

 ## Supported debuggers and platforms

-JsDbg currently supports WinDbg and the Visual Studio debugger on Windows.
+JsDbg currently supports WinDbg and the Visual Studio debugger on Windows, and GDB on Linux.
 Support for additional debuggers (ex.
-GDB) and platforms (ex.
+LLDB) and platforms (ex.
 MacOS) will be available in the future.
 If you wish to use JsDbg with a debugger that is currently unsupported, please file an issue (or upvote an existing one) to track your request.

 ## JsDbg for WinDbg